 What led to his imprisonment and what has happened since?

-“This is Putin,” Yarmysh wrote on Twitter.
+“This is Putin,” Navalny spokeswoman Kira Yarmysh wrote on Twitter.
 “Whether he personally gave the order or not, the blame is entirely with him.”

 Navalny was treated in Germany and arrested immediately upon his return to Russia on the basis that he had violated the terms of an earlier parole.

-By this spring, his health had deteriorated significantly.
-His lawyers have said he is experiencing excruciating pain from herniated discs in his back.
-In late March, Navalny started a hunger strike to demand medical treatment.
+By spring 2021, his health had deteriorated significantly.
+His attorneys said he was experiencing excruciating pain from herniated discs in his back.
+In late March 2021, Navalny started a hunger strike to demand medical treatment.
 In mid-April, his spokeswoman said he could have only days to live if he did not receive treatment.
 Soon afterward, he was moved to a prison hospital.

-Navalny announced the end of his hunger strike on April 23 via Instagram.
-(He does not have access to the account, but his lawyers have said it is run by his allies.)
+Navalny announced the end of his hunger strike on April 23 of that year via Instagram.
+(He does not have access to the account, but his attorneys have said it is run by his allies.)

-“Thanks to the tremendous support of good people all over the country and all over the world, we have made tremendous progress,” said the Instagram post.
+“Thanks to the tremendous support of good people all over the country and all over the world, we have made tremendous progress,” the Instagram post said.
 It said he had achieved his goal: access to civilian doctors.

 Has he been targeted politically?

-In addition to the poisoning in August, Navalny and his supporters point to numerous instances of harassment for his activism, including legal and physical threats.
+In addition to the poisoning, Navalny and his supporters point to numerous instances of harassment for his activism, including legal and physical threats.

-In 2014, Navalny was sentenced to five years in prison for allegedly embezzling $500,000 worth of lumber from a state-owned company.
+In 2014, Navalny was sentenced to five years in prison on allegations that he embezzled $500,000 worth of lumber from a state-owned company.
 The prison sentence was later suspended.
 Though the case was declared unfair by the European Court of Human Rights (ECHR) in 2016, a Russian court reaffirmed it the next year.

 Although Navalny’s sentence was suspended, and the ECHR again said the case was unfair, his brother spent 3½ years in prison before being released in 2018.